Introduction to Online Control: Complexity of Dynamical Systems and Hardness of Stabilizability

 \subsection{Computational Hardness of Stabilizability}

-Consider the following problem: given a dynamical system, can we determine if it stabilizable, i.e. for every possible starting state does there exist a choice of control inputs that drives the system to the null state?
+Consider the following decision problem: given a dynamical system, can we determine whether it is asymptotically stabilizable, that is, whether there exists a control policy that drives the system to the zero state from every initial condition?
 We now show that this decision problem is computationally hard.

-\begin{theorem} For a family of dynamical systems described as polynomials with integer coefficients, determining the stabilizability of any member is NP-hard. \end{theorem} We show that this problem can be reduced from the 3SAT problem, a known NP-hard problem.
-This implies that determining the stabilizability of a dynamical system is NP-hard in general.

-\begin{proof} We first claim that checking if a given polynomial has a zero is NP-hard.
-This is achieved by a reduction from 3SAT.
-Recall the 3SAT problem: given a Boolean formula in the conjunctive normal form over $n$ variables and with $m$ clauses where each clause is restricted to three literals, such as